 There’s a good reason magnesium is often called “The Magic Mineral” – it plays a crucial role in over 300 enzymatic reactions within the body, impacting everything from energy metabolism and stress management to hormone balance, detoxification, sleep, and the creation of proteins. (source) Years ago, I discovered it was the key to resolving my restless leg syndrome, which did indeed feel pretty magical after years of suffering.

-Unfortunately, according to the World Health Organization, only about 25% of Americans are consuming adequate levels of magnesium, but that’s only one factor contributing to what CNN calls the “invisible deficiency.” (source) More on why later, but first let’s take a closer look at just a little of what this mineral does:
+Unfortunately, according to the World Health Organization, only about 25% of Americans are consuming adequate levels of magnesium, but that’s only one factor contributing to what CNN calls the “invisible deficiency.” (source) More on why later plus how to choose the best magnesium supplement, but first let’s take a closer look at just a little of what this mineral does:

 10 Benefits of Magnesium

 2. Bone Health – We’ve long been told that calcium “builds strong bones,” but that’s not the whole story.
 When we consume a lot of calcium without magnesium, the calcium collects in soft tissues rather than going to our bones where it is needed.
 Magnesium is needed because it stimulates the hormone calcitonin, which is what directs calcium into the bones.
 It’s no surprise, then, that magnesium supplementation has been shown to improve bone density in both children and certain elderly populations. (source 1, source 2)